12 Health Resolutions You Should Be Making for Your Pet in 2023

 3. Do Something Fun Every Day

-"This year has shown us what it's like to stay home every day and it can be very stressful," Pietrzak says.
+"[The pandemic] showed us what it's like to stay home every day, and it can be very stressful," Pietrzak says.
 "Humans hate to be bored and so do our pets."

 Make sure your pet has a variety of toys to play with and brain games because mental stimulation is important.
 You can hide treats or kibble around the house for your pet to find or use a puzzle feeder to make a game out of feeding time.
 You can also teach your pet a new trick, which helps keep their mind sharp and strengthens your bond.